LibrariesHacked/helibtech/discovery/useful-resources.md

 # Discovery & content: useful resources

-Below is a collection of useful reports, websites, blogposts etc. relevant to different aspects of discovery and content:
+Below is a collection of useful reports, websites, blogposts etc. relevant to different aspects of discovery:

 [A Very Small Pond: Discovery Systems That Can Be Used with FOLIO in Academic Libraries ](https://journal.code4lib.org/articles/17433)